Josefina Echánove

-Josefina Echánove (born Josefina Rojas Hudson; 21 July 1917 – 11 July 1999) was a Mexican film, television and stage actress.
+Josefina Echánove (born Josefina Rojas Hudson; 21 July 1926 – 29 December 2020) was a Mexican film, television and stage actress.
 She received two Ariel Award nominations for her acting roles.

 Early life

-Echánove was born in New York and raised in Guanajuato, Mexico.
+Echánove was born in New York City, US.
 She studied journalism at Universidad Femenina de México in Mexico City and later changed her major to dance.
 She went on to found the Contemporary Dance Academy of the University of Guanajuato.

 Acting career

 Her acting career began with roles in the Entremeses Cervantinos, which later became the International Cervantino Festival.
 She went on to appear in more than 40 films (both Mexican and American), and more than 40 television soap operas.
 She was twice nominated for Best Actress in a Picture at the Ariel Awards: in 1991 for Por tu maldito amor, by Rafael Villaseñor Kuri and in 1993 for Serpientes y Escaleras (Serpents and Stairs), by Busi Cortés.

 One of her most notable stage performances was in 1985, when she appeared in the play La fiera del Ajusco by Mexican playwright Víctor Hugo Rascón Banda.